Definition & Facts for Diarrhea

 What is diarrhea?

-Diarrhea is loose, watery stools three or more times a day.
-Diarrhea may be acute, persistent, or chronic:
+Diarrhea is passing loose, watery stools three or more times a day, or more often than what is normal for you.
+Diarrhea may be acute, persistent, or chronic.

-• Acute diarrhea is a common problem that typically lasts 1 or 2 days and goes away on its own.
+• Acute diarrhea is a common problem that typically lasts less than a week and goes away on its own.1

-• Persistent diarrhea lasts longer than 2 weeks and less than 4 weeks.
+• Persistent diarrhea lasts longer than 2 weeks and less than 4 weeks.1

-• Chronic diarrhea lasts at least 4 weeks.
-Chronic diarrhea symptoms may be continual or may come and go.
+• Chronic diarrhea lasts at least 4 weeks.1 Chronic diarrhea symptoms may be ongoing or may come and go.

 Diarrhea is a common problem.
 Acute diarrhea is more common than persistent or chronic diarrhea.
-Researchers estimate that about 179 million cases of acute diarrhea occur in the United States each year.1
+Research suggests that people in the United States have acute diarrhea about once a year.1 However, the actual number may be higher since most people with diarrhea don’t seek medical care.

 What are the complications of diarrhea?